City of Melville is one of four LG’s in WA and 23 Australia wide to be part of this initiative.

 The largest source of emissions in the City was found to be stationary energy, which mainly comprises electricity consumed by buildings and facilities and accounted for 48 per cent of the total emissions of the City.
 Meanwhile, on-road transportation was responsible for 30%, emissions from solid waste accounts for 7% and emissions from wastewater were 15% of the total emission of the City.

 City of Melville's top focus areas for emission reduction

 The City seeks collaboration from the community in reducing your emissions at home and while at work, focusing on the top four priority areas.
 The City has partnered with the Climate Council, through the Cities Power Partnership (CPP) to help strengthen our efforts in reducing energy consumption.

-The City is currently working towards a target of 48% emission reduction from its own facilities and operations by 2025 in-line with the global standards and commitments.
+The City is currently working towards a target of 48% emission reduction on 2005-2006 levels from its own facilities and operations by 2025 in-line with the global standards and commitments.
 We wish to extend the targets on emission reduction to the whole City, working with community members to help achieve targets for a cleaner, more sustainable City now and for future generations.